-The program is designed not only to lead to rank change and the Teacher Leader endorsement but also to impact the culture of the schools and address the specific needs of the service area school districts by equipping teachers with leadership knowledge, skills, and dispositions for the 21st century.
+The program is designed not only to lead to rank change and the Teacher Leader endorsement but also to impact the culture of the schools and address the specific needs of the service area school districts by equipping teachers with leadership knowledge, skills, and dispositions for the 21 st century.
 The program is also designed to be responsive to requirements of the Kentucky Department of Education for P-12 schools.

 Candidates have the option to complete the program in cohort groups.
 The sequence of the course work adds strength to the 30 hour program as the building of learning communities, designing of professional development, and conducting inquiry based research grounded in the contextual factors of the candidates' schools will model leadership development.
 As cohorts enter the program during the first summer, the two initial courses allow the candidates to draw from the context of their teaching through the analysis of the candidates' individual school improvement plans and student achievement data.
 In addition, guided self-analysis to identify specific needs of the candidate is included, and a philosophy of leadership is initiated.
 Use of the data is incorporated in the courses to prepare the candidates for the designing and implementation of the Key Assessments during the academic year: the Leadership Growth Plan, the Action Research Project, and the Leadership Professional Development Project.
 These culminate in a Capstone Assessment.
+All courses beginning fall 2013 will be online and will include job-embedded learning experiences.
+Faculty will spend time in the candidates' schools, serving as resources for projects designed and implemented collaboratively with mentors, colleagues, and administration.